 Dan began working with the USDA Natural Resource Conservation Service as a college student.
 He worked in CA and NV as a Range Conservationist, served 10 years as a District Conservationist and settled into the coordinator position for the Western Nevada RC&D Council.
 He retired from USDA/NRCS in 2011.
 During his 32 year career he was a founding member of 14 watershed/conservation and youth education organizations.
 His hobbies include fly fishing, hiking, hunting, yoga, and photography.
 Dan's family and spirituality are the center of his life.

 In 1994, Linda worked for the University of Nevada, Reno on a grant to explore the feasibility of establishing a school-based water monitoring program.
 From that grant, River Wranglers was created and eventually became a non-profit.
 Linda is passionate about working with youth, having spent 23 years working with the Nevada 4-H program.
-She works as the director of River Wranglers and is excited to share her enthusiasm for learning about Nevada rivers.
-She enjoys quilting, camping and hiking, reading and trying to keep up with her eleven grandchildren and their parents.
+She recently retired as the Director of River Wranglers, but is excited to continue on as a board member.
+She enjoys quilting, camping and hiking, reading and trying to keep up with her twelve grandchildren and their parents.

 As a high school student, Kim volunteered at the Utah Field House of Natural History State Park Museum and went on to complete two internships and seven years with Utah State Parks.
 She graduated from Utah State University with a double major in parks and recreation and anthropology.
 In 2011 she accepted an interpretive Park Ranger job at Fort Churchill State Historic Park at Buckland Station, and in May of 2014 accepted a Park Interpreter job at Washoe Lake State Park.
 She joined the River Wranglers board in 2015 and enjoys working with everyone!